qtc-de/remote-method-guesser/docs/rmg/actions.md

    argument of the ``lookup(String name)`` method was unmarshalled via ``readObject``.
 However, on most recent *RMI registries* you can only use the ``bind`` and ``rebind`` methods, that can only be invoked from localhost.

+3. The *RMI registry* uses an security manager by default only in it's default implementation.
+When the *RMI registry* is created manually, no security manager is created by default.

 Whereas the *internal RMI communications* (*DGC* and *RMI registry*) are well protected, *RMI communication* on the application level is not.
 A server configured with ``useCodebaseonly=false`` and a lax configured *SecurityManager* might be exploitable, but you need to know a valid method signature.
 Furthermore, also on the application level it is required that the *remote method* leads to a call to ``readObject`` on the server side.
 Therefore, the targeted remote method